jdkaplan/art/README.md

 The _stability_ of a type of tile is a number designating how many times it must be interacted with by any brush before it decays to its next form.
 For those which change immediately, they have a stability of precisely 1.
 If for example, a tile had a stability of 5, it would have to be touched by a brush 5 times before transforming.

+#### Spawn
-**Spawn**: While not part of the normal tick-to-tick operations of ART, at the beginning (tick 0), some special tiles may spawn brushes to get things going.
+While not part of the normal tick-to-tick operations of ART, at the beginning (tick 0), some special tiles may spawn brushes to get things going.
 These may spawn the brushes with a heading of any of the absolute headings described in the **Advance** section, including stopped.

 ### Palette